th-we/deskflow-wiki/Workarounds.md

 Accessibility and Input Monitoring settings on macOS need to be removed and re-added sometimes when upgrading.
 If you are unable to remove the permission, make sure the application is not installed and restart the machine.
 Rebooting seems to remove no longer installed applications from the permissions.
 After you have removed the application the app should prompt when run and add itself correctly this time.

+# macOS: Lockout on wakeup if server died

+Some users of deskflow report an issue where the controlling machine can get locked out when the server (macOS) sleeps while the cursor is on a client (https://github.com/deskflow/deskflow/issues/8652) to work around this issue try the workaround from the thread

+> I have now the following `~/.wakeup` script to fight this situation.
+It will kill deskflow on laptop wakeup ensuring there is no situation like [@a4840639](https://github.com/a4840639) have mentioned:
+>
+> # Deskflow resque
+> pgrep -x deskflow-server && { pkill -9 -i -x deskflow-server && while pgrep -x deskflow-server > /dev/null; do sleep 0.1; done; }
+> #

+Users >= v1.24.0 will need to replace `deskflow-server` with `deskflow-core` in the above script

 # Input method mismatch